MonikaLukowska/Portfolio/README.md

 # My website
-My first coded site.
-Built as a Coderscamp first assignment.
-Still in progress - developed parallely with new skills acquireing.
+My first developed website.
+Initially built as a first Coderscamp assignment.
+Still in progress - improved with new skills acquireing.